 It’s a jigsaw puzzle in your hip.
 That’s how Deepak Shivaratre describes 3D printed hip implants.
 The chief of orthopaedic oncology at Bengaluru-based HOSMAT Joint Replacement Centre, Shivaratre knows a thing or two about 3D printed implants, having done 10 hip replacement surgeries—all of them involving 3D printed hip implants.

 Shivaratre’s tryst with 3D printed implants began back in 2008, during an almost 15-year-long stint with the Royal Liverpool University Hospital (RLUH) in the United Kingdom.
+Here, he had a ringside seat as 3D printed medical implants rose to prominence.

 Post J&J fiasco, India’s 3D printed implants are still market misfits